universal-ctags/ctags/docs/internal.rst

 How to use
 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-See a commit titled with "clojure: use cork".
+See a commit titled with "`clojure: use cork <https://github.com/universal-ctags/ctags/commit/ef181e6>`_".
 I applied cork API to the clojure parser.

-cork can be enabled and disabled per parser. cork is disabled by default.
+Cork API can be enabled and disabled per parser, and is disabled by default.
 So there is no impact till you enables it in your parser.

 ``useCork`` field is introduced in ``parserDefinition`` type: